determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/deploy.rst

 .. _configuring-cluster-install:

 **************************************
- Configuring and Starting the Cluster
+ Configure and Start the Cluster
 **************************************

 A configuration file is needed to set important values in the master, such as where to save model